TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory: Introduction

 \item Practical applicability across diverse localization scenarios such as inter-session localization, global map alignment, and continuous \ac{DFI} updates.
 This is enabled by an overlap score that identifies true positives across sessions without environment-specific tuning, ensuring reliable performance in real-world deployments.

 \item Extensive benchmarking on three datasets with structural diversity and seasonal variations shows that TreeLoc++ consistently outperforms existing methods.
-Compared to the learning-based method LoGG3D-Net, it improves place recognition on \texttt{Evo} from 0.521 to 0.940 in Recall@1 and reduces pose estimation error from decimeter-level to centimeter-level, while requiring only kilobytes of map storage with query times under \unit{10}{ms}.
+Compared to the learning-based method LoGG3D-Net, it improves Recall@1 on \texttt{Evo} from 0.521 to {0.956} and reduces pose estimation error from decimeter-level to centimeter-level, while requiring only kilobytes of map storage with query times under \unit{10}{ms}.

 \end{itemize}